 - The ability to order and allocate seedlings by seedzone.

 - Scheduling orders of photography for performance surveys.

 - Making bulk data changes quickly and easily.

 Auto-generated establishment regimes, such as silviculture prescriptions based on the dominant strata within the block, ensures that the users are acting according to their Detailed Forest Management Plan commitments.
 These auto-generated activities act as a place holder for the user to evaluate whether or not the activity should be completed.
 The system also allows the user to store a decision not to complete a certain treatment.

-Silvacom’s Silviculture Planner became the first application in Silvacom’s new FMS suite.
+Silvacom’s Silviculture Planner became the first application in Silvacom’s FMS (Forest Management System).
 Silvacom’s FMS now also includes the following applications: